 “If Walt [Disney] were alive today, he would probably be uncomfortable with the prices they’re charging right now,” Scott Smith, an assistant professor of hospitality at the University of South Carolina, who worked as a cast member in Disney’s Haunted Mansion, tells the Washington Post.
 “They’ve priced middle-class families out.”

 And the price increases might not stop there.
 In the coming years, Epcot will be completely renovated in celebration of the 50th anniversary.
 There will be new attractions, entertainment, dining, merchandise, and more.
-As these changes roll out, it wouldn’t be a surprise if the annual Platinum price went up even more.
+As these changes roll out, it wouldn’t be a surprise if prices went up even more.
 As that continues, you’ll definitely want to make full use of these ways to save money on a Disney vacation.